Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 Characters that are satiated at the end of a Rest will heal a number of HP equal to `(Level + Strength + Fortitude) x D6`.

-> A character does not gain any benefit from eating additional meals while already satiated.
+> A character cannot have more than 4 rests worth of Satiation at any given time.

 If an Adventuring Party cannot complete a Rest for any reason, they will gain a level of Exhaustion.
 For each level of exhaustion, a character suffers -1 disadvantage on all skill checks.